 Testing-

-Connectivity testing should be performed about the interface build stage before proceeding to the validation step.
+Connectivity testing should be performed at the interface-building stage before proceeding to the validation step.
 Connectivity testing is done to check whether HL7 data exchange passes successfully from source to destination without any network barrier.

 Step 3: Test and Validate